ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A type is a set of instances.
-Declared types enable checking a JSONPath query for well-typedness independent of any argument the JSONPath query is applied to.
+Declared types enable checking a JSONPath query for well-typedness independent of any query argument the JSONPath query is applied to.

 {{tbl-types}} defines the available types in terms of abstract instances, where `v` denotes a value, and `nl` denotes a nodelist.